Mic92/nix-fast-build/README.md

                         Cachix cache to upload to --attic-cache ATTIC_CACHE
+                        Attic cache to upload to --niks3-server NIKS3_SERVER
-                        Attic cache to upload to --no-nom              Don't use nix-output-monitor to print build output (default: false)
+                        Niks3 server URL to upload to (auth from ~/.config/niks3/auth-token or NIKS3_AUTH_TOKEN_FILE) --no-nom              Don't use nix-output-monitor to print build output (default: false)
   --systems SYSTEMS     Space-separated list of systems to build for (default: